labeutler/e-commerce-mapping/README.md

 Once complete, then open Insomnia to review the information.

-Please watch the videos for demonstrations of how this works.
+### Please watch this video as to how we are [Connecting to the Database](/Connecting%20with%20Sequelize.mp4).
 The video will include a walkthrough of the following:

 * Demonstrates the functionality of the e-commerce back end